Navigate / search

 The Present is a Gift (So are the Past and the Future)

 They say, “Don’t live in the past, or you’ll be depressed,” and “Don’t live in the future, or you’ll be anxious.”
 Some people say, “Live at peace in the present.”
 They say, “Live in the moment.”
 And “The present is a gift”.
-My question to you is: what do you think about that?
+My question to you is: What do you think about that?
 Discarding the past or the future (as much as the present) is delusional.
 First, we must understand that each time frame has costs and benefits.
 No one is better than the other.
-Having said that: how can we embrace the benefits of the past, present, and future?
+Having said that: How can we embrace the benefits of the past, present, and future?
 And how can we better manage the challenges in each time frame to live a better life?

 Past

 But it doesn’t have to be that way.
 We can believe in change and embrace it.
 Considering the past with the intent to take action and grow as a result is powerful.
 The past holds power.
 If Sapiens didn’t find a way to pass on the learning from the mistakes of the past, where would we be?
-If we look at the past deliberately to learn, change a behavior, or to take action, then the past can be a gift, too.
+If we look at the past deliberately to learn, change a behavior, or take action, then the past can be a gift too.
 Choosing to take action to learn and grow from your experiences is always within your reach.

 Future

 The future has been misunderstood and under attack lately.
-Misunderstood because thinking about the future is often thought of as a distraction.
+It is misunderstood because thinking about the future is often perceived as a distraction.
 But being distracted is being nowhere.
-Being in the future deliberately, however, can help you imagine what could be.
-The future holds possibility.
-The challenge with imagining is that you can imagine both a desirable future and anticipate a future where you might fail.
+Deliberately thinking about the future, however, can help you imagine what could be.
+The future holds possibilities.
+The challenge with the future is that you can imagine both desirable outcomes and failed ones.
 Imagining failure and loss can make us anxious or worried.
-But uncertainty and change come hand in hand.
-If we imagine undesirable outcomes, let’s make it a point to address them, instead of worrying about them.
-There’s always a gap and we’re always changing.
-But the imagined future is worth creating because that’s where you can innovate to add the most value to yourself and others.

 I like how Peter Thiel puts it in his book Zero to One: Notes on Startups, or How to Build the Future: “In the most minimal sense, the future is simply the set of all moments yet to come.
 But what makes the future distinctive and important isn’t that it hasn’t happened yet, but rather that it will be a time when the world looks different from today.
 In this sense, if nothing about our society changes for the next 100 years, then the future is over 100 years away.”
-Nobody can’t predict the future.
-But you can shape it with your actions.
-You can reinvent yourself and enjoy what you do (and will do) as long as you imagine a future and work towards attaining it.
-The key is to remain flexible to change paths and alert for the unforeseen opportunities we might encounter.

 Present

-But there’s more to the present.
-The present is where you act to construct the future you imagine, and to learn from the past you’ve experienced.
-The present can be elusive.
-But you can be aware about this, grasp it, and do the things that are important to you.
+While the present can be elusive, you can be aware of this, grasp it, and do the things that are important to you.
 The deliberate present is difficult—full of struggles, but full of joys.
-It’s where you create, have setbacks, grow, get frustrated, and enjoy life.
+It’s where you create, have setbacks, grow, get frustrated, and enjoy life all the same.
 Remember that the present moment is unique and invaluable.
 It’s a moment in time that will never be repeated.

 Juan F. Diaz